ams119/CMEEThesis/README.md

 ****
 ## Acknowledgements
 Many thanks to Dr. Samraat Pawar, Dr. Lauren Cator, Dr. Ruiyun Li, Matthew Watts, Dr. Sam Rund, and Deraj Wilson-Aggarwal for their ongoing wisdom and contribution during this project.
 To my supervisors, Samraat, Lauren, and Ruiyun, who offered in-depth probing as my project took shape and and enthusiastically supported me through challenging times.
-To Matthew Watts, who kindly shared his data and coding advice, as well as his meteorological protocols, which I adapted to this project.
+To Matthew Watts, who kindly shared data and coding advice.
 To Sam Rund, who acted as a patient resource for my many sampling, species identification, and data quality questions.
 To Deraj Wilson-Aggarwal for his encouragement and advice that were so needed during some of the "growth periods" of my project.
-It's been a privilege to work with all of you.
+It's been a privilege to work with you all.

+I would also like to acknowledge the efforts of the data collectors, curators, and managers whose on-the-ground work collecting, identifying, and reporting 7GB worth of mosquitoes from trap sites made the data used for this project possible.

-I owe a debt of gratitude to my friends and family who supported me logistically, morally, and academically during this remote dissertation complicated by the 2020 COVID-19 crisis.
-Dónal Burns, Ruth Keane, Henrique Galante, Dave Saunders, Dana Clements, Rob Daly, and the entire Daly family all went out of their way to contribute their time and resources to my success.
+I owe a debt of gratitude to my friends and family who supported me logistically, morally, and academically during this dissertation as we all adapted to life during the COVID-19 crisis.
+Dónal Burns, Ruth Keane, Henrique Galante, Dave Saunders, Dana Clements, Rob Daly, and the entire Daly family all went out of their way to contribute their time and support to my success and well-being.
 Finally, thank you to my parents, who have had my back through thick and thin and supported my dreams no matter where in the world they've taken me.